Why are Developers Being Tasked with Complying with ADA?

 It’s important to keep in mind that compliance with the ADA and working to achieve the accessibility standards of the WCAG are two separate issues.

 It’s both important for any business or organization to avoid any legal exposure to the ADA via their website, physical location or any other point.
 And, it’s also important for any publicly available website to serve all users regardless of ableness or disability.

-Obviously, in this context, these two issues are directly woven together, but it’s important for a web development team to keep them separate in terms of both strategy and communication, as the WCAG are not a set of strict legal guidelines like the ADA.
+Obviously, in this context, these two issues are directly woven together, but it’s important for a web development team to keep them separate in terms of both strategy and communication, as the WCAG is not a set of strict legal guidelines like the ADA.

-The WCAG was not developed to be a legal code, but a general set of standards in the spirit of the free dissemination of information on the internet and world wide web.
+The WCAG was not developed to be a legal code, but a general set of standards in the spirit of the free dissemination of information on the internet and the world wide web.